borhanimani/STD_Project_FrontEnd/README.md

 This is a demo web project which has a frontend and backend parts.
 This is frontend part.
 The project is about a resturant fastfood which a user can select, order and buy foods.
 Also, web admin can manage the website.
 (I explained it in -----FRONTEND PART-----)

 * You can visit the backend part from this link: https://github.com/borhanimani/STD_Project_BackEnd.git
+* you can Enter with username example (user): username: user 1, password: 123456
+* you can Enter with username example (admin): username: admin, password: 123456

 -----FRONTEND PART-----